 LWOB worked with Winrock International on the Jamaica Child Protection Compact (CPC) project whose goal was to improve current procedures in identifying and referring child trafficking victims.
 LWOB’s gap analysis of the existing standard operating principles (SOPs) was followed by recommendations of key identifiers for early detection of child victims and procedures to refer them to necessary services.
 The recommendations were presented to stakeholders within the Jamaican government and interested civil society organizations in two workshops in Kingston.
 At the workshops, representatives from more than ten Jamaican ministries and civil society organizations reviewed LWOB recommendations, made additional edits and suggestions, and built consensus towards how to socialize a more efficient identification and referral process.
 Following the outbreak of COVID-19, LWOB postponed three regional events planned to introduce new victim identification standards and the national referral system for victim assistance.
 Most recently, LWOB learned that Jamaica CPC's Child Trafficking Indicators, Screening Tool, and National Referral Mechanism had been officially approved for use by the Jamaican government.
 These policies were the centerpiece of the team’s work for the past year and a half, involving a multitude of government agencies, international trainers, legislative analysis, negotiation, and patience.
 They will help make child trafficking victims in Jamaica more visible, safer, and able to receive needed services.

 Since 2019, LWOB has been working with Winrock International and Partners of the Americas to implement the U.S. Department of Labor-funded project, ATLAS: Attaining Lasting Change for Better Enforcement of Labor and Criminal Law to Address Child Labor, Forced Labor and Human Trafficking.
 ATLAS works towards three interrelated outcomes: (1) strengthened labor and/or criminal legal frameworks concerning child labor, forced labor, and/or human trafficking by helping stakeholders gain the authority to act; (2) improved enforcement of labor and/or criminal frameworks by strengthening stakeholders’ capacity to act; and (3) increased coordination among law enforcement and social protection entities, which ensures that stakeholders have the mechanism to be effective.
 The ATLAS project will include at least four countries over the course of four years.
-LWOB started its work in Paraguay by conducting a legislative gap analysis of the country’s child labor laws.
-In-country trainings and workshops are scheduled to begin by the end of 2020.
+LWOB started its work in Paraguay by conducting a legislative gap analysis of the country’s child labor, forced labor, and human trafficking laws.
+Virtual trainings and workshops are scheduled to begin by the end of 2020.